 i.
-WASTEWATER TREATMENT
+WASTEWATER AND SLUDGE TREATMENT

-Describe the wastewater treatment processes that will be applied to wastewater discharges that will be released to the environment.
-The description should build upon the drainage chemistry and water balance predictions to show the resulting water quality of all discharges from all discharge locations to the receiving environment(s) throughout the life of the project.
+Describe the wastewater and sludge treatment processes that will be applied to wastewater discharges that will be released to the environment.
+The description should build upon the drainage chemistry and water balance predictions to show the resulting water quality of all discharges and pathways from all waste locations to the receiving environment(s) throughout the life of the project.

-The predicted water quality of contaminants and potential contaminants of concern must be provided both in terms of mean expectations as well as potential variance.
+The predicted composition and quantity of known and potential contaminants of concern must be provided both in terms of mean expectations as well as potential variance.
 The predictions should identify achievable outcomes for the applied processes and not just back calculated maximum concentrations that may allow for maintenance of receiving water quality objectives.